Sam Irvine: Life in the Northern Territory

-From 1925 to 1929 Irvine moved on to the Oodnadatta to Alice Springs mail run (a distance of 665 km or 413 miles) and, on this run, he had to use both his truck and camels to complete the very sandy run.
+From 1925 to 1929 Irvine moved on to the Oodnadatta-to-Alice Springs mail run (a distance of 665 km or 413 miles) and, on this run, he had to use both his truck and camels to complete the very sandy run.
 Irvine also held the contract for the shorter run between Alice Springs and Arltunga (which he kept until 1932).
 After the railway was completed in 1929 his mail run was completed by the train so Irvine took on the Alice Springs to Tennant Creek mail contract and began carrying passengers also; which was later extended to include Newcastle Waters and Birdum (Larrimah).

-It was during this time that Irvine became a well known identity in Central Australia, described a broad-shouldered and ever-smiling, and "Territorians knew that if it was humanly possible to get the mail through on time, even on occasion with four bare rims, Sam Irvine did it".
+It was during this time that Irvine became a well known figure in Central Australia, described as broad-shouldered and ever-smiling, and "Territorians knew that if it was humanly possible to get the mail through on time, even on occasion with four bare rims, Sam Irvine did it".

 Australian author Ernestine Hill travelled from Alice Springs to Birdum with Irvine in 1932, a journey which took 17 days, and published her article "Racing in the Rain in the Heart of Australia" in The Advertiser (Adelaide) which was published 29 April 1933.
 In this article she described Irvine as:

 For the outback mailman, rain or sun, through menace of thirst or possibility of drowning, all life must run to schedule.

 He is a friend to everyone in the north and many owe thanks to him, for Sam has grub-staked more than his share of unfortunate travellers.
 Friend and confidant, doctor and nurse, private secretary and bush lawyer on occasion; guardian angel for the many miles of desolation, Sam Irvine is one of the most popular and best known figures of the Centre.